Intention-Aware Planner for Robust and Safe Aerial Tracking: Target Intention Prediction

-Human's movement intention is closely related to its motion state and the surrounding environment.
-We introduce a sector-shaped reachable region $\mathcal{R}(t) = \mathcal{R}_l(t) \cup \mathcal{R}_r(t)$ to describe the area that the target will most possibly reach within $1s$ at time $t$:
+Human's motion intentions are closely related to its motion state and the surrounding environment.
+Considering the above factors, we introduce a sector-shaped reachable region, meaning the area where the target is most likely to reach within a certain period ($1s$ in this paper) at time $t$, shown in Fig. \ref{fig:reachable_region}.
+It is composed of two sectors separated by the velocity vector $V_t(t)$, described as